-'Person' enables the operator to monitor in personal safety mode.
-This mode automatically stores an average N_2O reading every 15 minutes.
-This is used to calculate and display a long term eight hour TWA (time weighted average) reading which is the operator's personal exposure level to N2O over their working day (often called OEL - occupational exposure limit).
-The TWA calculation used by the instrument is that described by the Health and Safety Executive EH20/2002 Occupational Exposure Limits 2002, where the TWA is represented mathematically by the following equation: (C1T1 + C2T2...CnTn / 8hrs).
-In this mode the instrument will alarm when the operator has exceeded the recommended TWA limit (the OEL for N2O = 100ppm).
+The TWA calculation used by the instrument is that described by the Health and Safety Executive EH40/2002 Occupational Exposure Limits 2002.
+The TWA is represented mathematically by the following equation:

+(C1T1 + C2T2...CnTn) / 8hrs.

+Where C1 is the average reading for the time period T1.

+In this mode the instrument will alarm when the operator has exceeded the recommended TWA limit (the OEL for $N_2O = 100$ ppm).
 This operating mode incorporates a confidence chirp which sounds every 30 seconds to give the operator confidence that the monitor is still operating correctly.
-There is also an option which allows the operator to set an additional alarm for the actual N2O level, i.e. greater than 300ppm.
+There is also an option which allows the operator to set an additional alarm for the actual N_2O level, i.e. greater than 300ppm.

-It is possible using Analyzer Data Manager to change the OEL level for the TWA limit (default 100ppm).
+It is possible using Analyser Data Manager to change the OEL level for the TWA limit (default 100ppm).
 We would also recommend that the operator changes the 'Site' and 'ID' fields to 'Site' and 'Name' using the 'Configuration' tab.